Capital Gains Tax and Precious Metals

 - if you bought the metals, your basis is your original cost of the metals

-- if you received the metals as a gift, your basis is the fair market value of the metals on the date of the donor’s original purchase, unless fair market value is less than the donor paid, then the basis becomes the fair market value at the time of the gift.
+- if you received the metals as a gift, your basis is the fair market value of your metals at the date of the donor’s original purchase, unless fair market value is less than the donor paid, then the basis becomes the fair market value at the time of the gift.

 - if you received the metals as an inheritance, your basis is the fair market value of the metals on the date of death of the person who left them to you

 If you sell the precious metals for more than your basis, you have realized a gain in the amount of the difference.
 Unless you have used a technique to defer your gain or you have certain capital losses to offset it, the gain will likely be recognized and you will owe capital gains tax.

 What tax rate applies if I have a taxable gain from the sale of my precious metals?